Back

 How might we help walkers share updates and photos in a way that builds ongoing trust?

-Each screen maps directly to a pain point from our research.
-The app was designed around 13 screens (from splash to grooming), and the five below represent the core value proposition—health tracking, shared family care, trusted services, smart scheduling, and integrated shopping.
+Each screen maps to a research pain point.
+The app has 13 screens total — these five represent the core value: health tracking, family care, trusted services, smart scheduling, and shopping.

 Health Dashboard

-A complete medical hub replacing the scattered notes and vet-only records that 60% of owners rely on.
-Vet info, live metrics, medical services, and nearby clinics—all in one screen.
+Replaces the scattered notes and vet-only records 60% of owners rely on.
+One screen for vet info, live metrics, medical services, and nearby clinics.

-• My Vet card — quick access to Dr. Emily Carter's details, directions, online booking, and 24/7 vet consultations
+• My Vet card — vet details, directions, online booking, and 24/7 consultations

-• Medical Services — vaccination records, medical history, lab test results, and prescription management
+• Medical Services — vaccinations, medical history, lab results, and prescriptions

-• Nearby Clinics — searchable list of vets in your area for emergency or routine visits
+• Nearby Clinics — searchable vet list for emergency or routine visits

 Final Design